htcondor/htcondor/docs/admin-manual/checkpoint-server.rst

 to the lack of finding their checkpoints.
 It is therefore best to either remove jobs from the queues or let them complete before installing a checkpoint server.
 It is advisable to shut the pool down before doing any maintenance on the checkpoint server.
-See section \ `Installation, Start Up, Shut Down and
+See Section `Installation, Start Up, Shut Down and
-Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`__
+Reconfiguration <../admin-manual/installation-startup-shutdown-reconfiguration.html>`_
 for details on shutting down the pool.

 A graduated installation of the checkpoint server may be accomplished by